prasadsunny1/xamarin-forms-docs/controls/listview/gestures/listview-gestures-cell-swipe.md

 ## Properties

-The following RadListView properties are related to the sell swiping feature:
+The following RadListView properties are related to the cell swiping feature:

 - **IsItemSwipeEnabled** (bool): Turns on or off the feature.
 It's default value is false.
 - **SwipeThreshhold** (double): Gets or sets the length (in pixels) of the swipe gesture which is required to trigger the feature.
 Any shorter swipe will not be respected.
 It's default value is 0.